Welcome to PayPal!

 Proof of delivery means:

-For transactions that total more than R$1,750.00 (one thousand, seven hundred fifty Brazilian Reais) (or the foreign currency threshold in the table below) or more, you must also provide signature confirmation of delivery.
+For transactions that total more than R$1,750.00 (one thousand, seven hundred fifty Brazilian Reais) (or the currency threshold in the table below) or more, you must also provide signature confirmation of delivery.
+If the transaction is in a currency not listed in the table, then signature confirmation is required when the payment exceeds the equivalent of R$1,750.00 (one thousand, seven hundred fifty Brazilian Reais) at the exchange rate that applies at the time the transaction is processed.

 New Zealand Dollar: